jbaumbach/TuneDoctor/README.md

 Getting TuneDoctor
 ------------------
 If you're lazy like me, you just want to download and run the program.
 Unfortunately, Github doesn't like large binaries anymore so I'm looking at alternatives.
-In the meantime, I've you're handy with XCode you can pretty easily make the app.
+In the meantime, if you're handy with XCode you can pretty easily make the app.
 You need:

 * Mac OSX 10.6 or above / 64-bit
 * iTunes 10.0 or above (may work on older versions as well)